WORLD WATCH LIST

 What’s Life Like For Christians?

-Thousands of Afghan refugees, including many Christians, are now living in countries bordering Afghanistan, often in poor conditions in camps for displaced people.
+Thousands of Afghan refugees live in countries bordering Afghanistan, often in poor conditions in camps for displaced people, and many Christians are among them.

 Who Is Most Vulnerable To Persecution?